Sierra1194/codespaces-quickstart/README.md

       actions_module: "actions" # path to your actions package
     ```
    Then re-run your assistant via `rasa inspect` every time you make changes to your custom actions.
+rasa init --template tutorial
+and follow the instructions.